-To find out the underlying source of the pain, you will likely need a test of some kind.
+In order to find the underlying source of the pain, you will likely need to take some tests.
 The following are some of the most common tests used to reach a diagnosis:

-- Bloodwork.
-The doctor will take samples of your blood and submit it to a serious of tests.
+- Bloodwork: The doctor will take samples of your blood and run a series of tests.

-- Magnetic Resonance Imaging (MRI).
-As mentioned above, this is used by doctors to have a more in-depth vision of the extent of the injury or condition.
+- Magnetic Resonance Imaging (MRI): As mentioned above, this is used by doctors to have a more in-depth look at the extent of the injury or condition.
 An MRI allows doctors to see soft body tissues that X-rays cannot.

 Treatment will depend on the underlying condition.
 Some of the most common treatments include:

-- Medication.
-Drugs offered for rib pain can be pain killers or something to help treat the underlying illness, if applicable.
+- Medication: It's possible that pain medication or antibiotics will be offered for rib pain to help treat the underlying illness, if applicable.
 Pain killers are often prescribed for trauma cases where the ribs are cracked, bruised, or fractured.

-- Rest.
-For physical trauma causes, rest and relaxation are crucial to help the ribs heal.
+- Rest: For cases of physical trauma, rest and relaxation are crucial to help the ribs heal.
 Strenuous movement only taxes the bones, possibly causing further damage to the ribs.
 Doctors may even attach a device that minimizes movement for the patient, therefore giving the ribs time to heal.

-- Surgery.
-In some cases, surgery might be necessary.
-However, this is a worst case scenario and is only recommended by doctors if no other option is available.
-The good news is that most surgeries today end successfully.
+- Surgery: In some cases, surgery might be necessary.
+However, this is a worst-case scenario and is only recommended by doctors if no other option is available.

 - "Crohn's Disease - Topic Overview." (n.d.)
 WebMD.
 Retrieved March 15, 2017.